perguth/mozweekend_2015/README.md

 # Mozweekend 2015

-*Thoughts and ideas before and while the conference.*
+*Thoughts and ideas before and during the conference.*

 - [Speed](#speed)
 - [UI/UX](#uiux)